Oxford Robotics Institute

 The Oxford Robotics Institute (ORI) is an interdisciplinary division within the University of Oxford.
 It is dedicated to researching robotics, artificial intelligence, systems engineering, and other related fields.
 The ORI is a subsidiary of the Department of Engineering Science.

-Information engineering Professor Paul Newman is the current director of the ORI.
+Information engineering Professor Nick Hawes is the current director of the ORI.

 Sub-divisions (Labs)

-The ORI is divided into five groups, each with a different specialisation.
+The ORI is divided into six groups, each with a different specialisation.